How Mental Health Can Affect Headaches

 1. Anger and Frustration

 Hearing loss can lead to frustration as the person finds it difficult to understand what’s being said or misinterpreted.
 This can result in emotional outbursts, mainly when misunderstandings occur.
 Teens with hearing loss often struggle with verbal communication and can become angry or frustrated when they feel misunderstood.
 You may find that your teen is becoming more aggressive or argumentative due to their hearing loss.
-Remembering that this behavior isn’t necessarily intentional and could signify frustration.
+Remembering that this behavior isn’t necessarily intentional and could signify frustration, but may require you getting help for me teenager.

 Psychological Effects of Hearing Loss in Teens